Outside Studies Program

 - applicants meet the eligibility requirements [as specified in the Eligibility section of the Outside Studies Program (Higher Education) Policy] and selection criteria [as specified in the Selection Criteria section of the Outside Studies Program (Higher Education) Procedure];

-- appropriate finance is available (through OSP annual budgetary allocations or from Faculty sources).
+- appropriate finance is available (through OSP annual budgetary allocations or from School sources).

 - determining conditional approvals;

 - advising successful and unsuccessful applicants;

 - providing feedback to unsuccessful applicants.

 - When the School OSP Committee has made its recommendations for OSP approval, the Deputy Vice-Chancellor (Schools and Programs) shall determine conditional approvals.